LOGIN

 REGISTER

-Social identity theory (tajfel and turner)
+Social identity theory (Tajfel and turner)

 Select the language:

-Transcription Social identity theory (tajfel and turner)
+Social identity theory (Tajfel and turner)

 Social Identity Theory, developed by Henri Tajfel and John Turner, offers a complementary perspective to Realistic Conflict Theory for explaining intergroup prejudice and discrimination.

-It posits that part of our self-concept is derived from our membership in social groups (our "social identity") and that we are motivated to maintain a positive social identity, which can lead to ingroup favoritism and devaluation of outgroups, even in the absence of competition for resources.
+It posits that part of our self-concept is derived from our membership in social groups (our "social identity") and that we are motivated to maintain a positive social identity, which can lead to ingroup favoritism and deva luation of outgroups, even in the absence of competition for resources.

 Self-Concept and Social Identity